anachrocomputer/Igloo64/README.md

 The main TQFP footprint and the four connectors surrounding it have been rotated by 45 degrees before the tracks were routed to the connectors at the bottom.
 Those tracks are still a bit uneven, but they all connect correctly.
-Space at the curved top of the board will be adorned with LEDs, the bigger the better.
+Space at the curved top of the board may be adorned with LEDs, the bigger the better.
 ![PCB screenshot](Igloo64_pcb.png "PCB screenshot")